Multi-purposing each real estate videos is one of the best ways to get the most exposure and use out of each piece of content you create.

-We also recommend throwing some kind of budget with every video you create going forward.
-Creating video ads on Facebook and You Tube is extremely inexpensive (relatively speaking).
+We also recommend throwing some kind of budget with every real estate video you create.
+Creating real estate video ads on Facebook and You Tube is extremely inexpensive (relatively speaking).
 Never before has an individual been in the position of reaching the masses with a relatively low budget.
 Let’s talk about the 2 types of targeting we recommend.

 Audience #1 – Your Database

-The first audience you want to put your video in front of is your database.
-Inside both Facebook and YouTube, you are able to upload an email list of clients and past customers.
+The first audience you want to put your real estate video in front of is your database.
+Inside Facebook, you are able to upload an email list of clients and past customers.
 The reasoning for doing this is simple.
 Once you upload the data, you can now run ads to this list.

 Only about 20% of your “Friends” will see your posts on your personal page due to the Facebook algorithm, which means nearly 80% of your “friends” are not seeing it.
 This is exactly why you want to place ads to reach more of your network.